 After 1945 the steel industry and shipbuilding declined sharply, with 'Blanchland', the last ship to be built here, completed in 1961.

 The Marina and Middleton Grange Shopping Centre offer a top class retail facilities.
-A promenade connects the Marina with seaside town of Seaton Carew.
-With its broad sandy beaches, this was one of the Victorian's favourite holiday resorts in the North-East.
+A promenade connects the Hartlepool Marina with seaside town of Seaton Carew.
+With its broad sandy beaches, this was one of the Victorian's favourite holiday resorts in the North-East and still worth a visit today.

 HMS Trinacomalee Visit this lovely old wooden ship.